NZ2ND Transfer with On-the-Fly Conversion

 dstNdMatrixStride

 The following figure shows the NZ2ND conversion of the half type.
-The parameter values and descriptions are as follows:
+The parameter settings in the example are described as follows:

 • nValue = 4 indicates the number of rows in the NZ matrix, that is, the height of the matrix is 4.